 About Emmanuel Akinrintoyo

+Outside of my research activities, I engage as a speaker and provide consultancy for tech startups.
 I am passionate about diversity and technology ethics.
-At Imperial, I am a member of the Equality Diversity and Culture Committee (EDCC).
+At Imperial, I am a member of the Equality, Diversity and Culture Committee (EDCC).
 I am the only student member of the Science, Engineering and Technology Research Ethics Committee (SETREC) that oversees non-health-related research at the institution.
 To improve the student experience, I co-organise the Imperial Computing Conference held twice yearly with keynote speakers from industry and academia.
 I am also the PhD Representative of my cohort

 I was previously a researcher at the Bristol Robotics Lab where I completed a master’s in research in Robotics and Autonomous Systems.
 Besides my research, I am an advocate for sustainability.
 I share my ideas through avenues such as the St. Gallen Symposium where my essay was ranked in the top 25/700+ essays globally.